abik11/tips-tricks/DB/SQLServer.md

 set statistics time on;
 set nocount off;
 ```
-This method of measuring query effciency is not very good since it is not  very accurate. <br >

 You can use the following query right after your own command to count how many rows were modified:
 ```sql
 SELECT @@rowcount